-All appropriate feasible and reasonable construction vibration mitigation measures should still be applied in accordance with the CNVMP.
-Mitigation and management measures are discussed in Section 8.0.
+Feasible and reasonable construction vibration mitigation measures should be applied where vibration intensive work is required within the minimum working distances.
+Construction vibration mitigation and management measures are discussed in Section 8.1.

 7.0 Construction Traffic Assessment

 The EIS identified that during the construction phase of the project, heavy vehicles would be required for materials and equipment delivery while light vehicles will transport workers to and from the site.
 This additional road traffic may impact receivers along the proposed transport routes.